Planning for Pregnancy

 What do I need to know about medicines and supplements?

 Tell your healthcare provider about all the medicines and supplements you take.
 Certain medicines and supplements should not be used during pregnancy.
 These include over-the-counter medicines, prescription medicines, vitamins, and herbal supplements.
-He or she may recommend that you take different medicines that are safer during pregnancy.
+Your provider may recommend that you take different medicines that are safer during pregnancy.

 What do I need to know about immunizations?